“Agility” is a word you’re probably hearing a lot these days – but what the heck does it actually mean?

 Tread carefully when sprinting

-This agility stuff is all fine and dandy, but when you’re movin’ fast, it’s easy to lose sight of thoughtfulness at the expense of testing concepts and getting stuff done.
+This agile for business processes stuff is all fine and dandy, but when you’re movin’ fast, it’s easy to lose sight of thoughtfulness at the expense of testing concepts and getting stuff done.

 We’ve seen this a gazillion billion times on social media.